Award System

 Status Levels Explained

-- Complimentary First Class upgrades on Alaska and American, when available
+- Complimentary First Class upgrades on Alaska and American (when available)

 - Complimentary Premium Class upgrades on Alaska, Hawaiian (Extra Comfort), and American (Main Cabin Extra), when available